jwashek/exagora.me/_posts/2022-10-10-a-dangerous-prayer.md

 ---
 title: "Dangers of the Sinner's Prayer"
-excerpt: "Today, most evangelicals teach sinner's to pray in order to become saved.
+excerpt: "Today, most evangelicals teach sinners to pray in order to become saved.
 But is this biblical?"
 image:
   path: /images/prayer.jpg
   caption: "Photo from [Unsplash](https://unsplash.com/photos/b_SHPU5M3nk)"